joanna-kosinska-1_CMoFsPfso-unsplash.jpg

 If you are unsure whether a psychological assessment is appropriate for you or your loved one, or if you are unsure what type of evaluation is warranted, please schedule a free consultation!
 As part of a consultation, I am happy to complete screens for ADHD or other mental health needs so that you can determine whether a more detailed evaluation is indicated.

-A basic assessment involves taking a detailed personal history and identifying the most common problems and concerns that psychologists see.
+A brief assessment involves taking a detailed personal history and identifying the most common problems and concerns that psychologists see.
 Specifically, this type of evaluation assesses mood (depression, bipolar), anxiety (generalized anxiety, panic, social anxiety, phobias), trauma (PTSD, prolonged grief), substance use, eating, sleep, and obsessive-compulsive disorders.

 Comprehensive evaluations contain all of the measures used in a basic assessment as well as a detailed evaluation of personality traits and personality disorder symptoms.
 To aid with this, a tool called an objective personality test is used, that collects lots of useful information about a wider array of mental health symptoms, personality and interpersonal features, personal strengths, and social/environmental influences.
 This level of assessment is particularly important when a diagnostic picture is complex and multiple modes of evaluation are needed for corroboration.